Roberts Point Track Hike in Franz Josef: What to Expect

 Kilometre 1:

-The first kilometre is the easiest and will leave you wondering how this hike is meant to be ‘challenging’!
+The first kilometre is the easiest and will leave you wondering how the Roberts Point Track is meant to be ‘challenging’!
 It takes you from the car park where you can see the glacier from afar, over gravel paths and is almost completely flat.
 This was our quickest kilometre, taking only 14 minutes… if only all of them were this fast.

 Kilometre 2: